jbaumbach/icebox/README.md

 Notable features:

-* Tracks temperature from two censors.
+* Tracks temperature from two sensors.
 * Turns on the heater using a given hysteresis value
 * Bluetooth LE connectivity to your iPhone (iPhone app not included here)
 * BLE communication via REST-like calls